heggy231/accounting.js/MyNote/videoNote.md

           we pass in.
       2) Use .call(obj) which sets 'this' to 'obj' that we pass inside of argument Lastly, compare the result of Object.prototype.toString.isArray.call(obj) equals to '[object Array]'
-  output: true if IsArray(obj) is array.
+  output: true if .isArray(obj) is array.

 - To review what Object.prototype.toString.isArray(obj) is doing: var myObject = {};